jokla/CarND-Behavioral-Cloning-P3/writeup.md

 In addition I used also a random shear:

 ```python
 	# random shear
 	images.append(random_shear(image, np.random.randint(32)))
 	angles.append(angle)
 ```

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 22035 number of data points.
+The keras generator triplicate the samples to a total of 66105 samples.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I trained the network using Keras and Tensforflow runnin on a GTX 1080.